Alexander König: Competitive career

 König began learning to skate in Berlin and would become a member of SC Dynamo Berlin.
 Inge Wischnewski was one of his first coaches at the club.

 Competing as a single skater, he won bronze at the 1982 World Junior Championships, which took place in December 1981 in Oberstdorf.

 In 1985, König switched to pair skating and teamed up with Peggy Schwarz.
 Their coach was Hedemarie Steiner-Walther.
 Schwarz/König won the bronze medal at the 1988 European Championships.
 They represented East Germany at the 1988 Winter Olympics in Calgary, finishing seventh.

 In 1990, Schwarz/König changed coaches, deciding to join Knut Schubert.
 They placed seventh at the 1992 Winter Olympics in Albertville and had the same result at the 1994 Winter Olympics in Lillehammer.

 The pair parted ways in 1994 as Schwarz was pregnant.
 König decided to retire from competition that year.

 Coaching career and other work

 König is an A-licensed coach of the Deutsche Eislauf-Union.
 While studying, he worked as a coach in Stuttgart.
 Following his graduation, he took a coaching job in Chemnitz.
 From 2001 to 2008, König coached in Berlin.
 He is also a figure skating judge and technical specialist.
 He coached in Oberstdorf from the summer of 2008 until 2018.
 In 2018, he returned to coach in Berlin.

 In October 2014, König joined the coaching team of Aliona Savchenko and Bruno Massot.
 The pair would win gold at the 2018 Winter Olympics, 2018 World Championships, and 2017–18 Grand Prix of Figure Skating Final.

-In the fall of 2022, he began coaching Georgian pair teams, Karina Safina / Luka Berulava and Anastasia Metelkina / Daniil Parkman.
+In the fall of 2022, he briefly coached Georgian pair teams, Karina Safina / Luka Berulava and Anastasia Metelkina / Daniil Parkman.

 Since 1983, König has also had a career as a painter.
 He has had several exhibitions for his paintings.